Inter-library Loan Service

 An inter-library loan is an item obtained from within WA that is unavailable from our own local collection.
 These resources belong to the State Library.

-From 1 July 2017, we will be trialling changes to Inter-Library Lending for WA Public Libraries:
+From 1 July 2017, the following Inter-Library Lending changes for WA Public Libraries will be trialled for 6 months:

-· There will be no inter-library lending of any fiction item for 12 months from the accession date of the item.
-This applies to fiction in all formats for both metropolitan and country libraries.
+· There will be no inter-library lending of any fiction item for 12 months from the accession date of the item, ie; the date of arrival at the library.
+This applies to fiction in all formats; books/DVDs/talking books, etc. for both metropolitan and country libraries.

 · Customers from metropolitan libraries will have access to a total of 12 inter-library loans per member per annum.